Nash1126/Marvellevel2/Report.md

 - Getting familiar with AMD Vivado .
 ![](IMG-20250811-WA0001.jpg)

-**Task2**:Design a 2D Population Count Circuit that analyzes a 4×4 binary matrix and provides comprehensive bit counting statistics.
+**Task 2**:Design a 2D Population Count Circuit that analyzes a 4×4 binary matrix and provides comprehensive bit counting statistics.
 A population count (often called Hamming weight, bit count, or ones count) is the process of counting the number of 1s in the binary representation of a number.
 **Outcomes and Process**
   - Using of 4X4 matrix and changing its possible values.